Constant Contact vs Mailchimp Reviews

 Also, it’s important there is a variety of self-help material on offer so that you could sort the issue out yourself before having to get in touch with support.

-Constant Contact customer service has phone and chat support in tow during business hours.
+Constant Contact customer service has a phone and chats support in tow during business hours.
 The company offers phone and email support, but those aren’t available 24/7.

 Live chat is available, but you’ll have to search hard in the support pages to access the facility.